 As a rule, the tax on inheritance or gifts charges either a testator or a beneficiary.
 Seemingly, there is no room for doubt here.
 In practice, however, many people wonder at what point they become inheritors.
 Does it happen at the time of the testator’s death, or only at the time of issuing (or perhaps becoming final) the decision confirming the acquisition of inheritance?

-Inheritance tax rules
+Inheritance tax in Poland rules

 People who acquired something through inheritance have to pay inheritance tax.
 Nevertheless, the obligation to pay the tax does not arise at the moment of the testator’s death.
 Depending on circumstances, it becomes binding: